The lesson we are learning from zooming

 If you are concerned about privacy, try an alternative.
 There are video chat tools from companies with better reputations, such as Google Hangouts, Cisco Webex and FaceTime for Apple devices.
 These products may not be as easy to use as Zoom, but they work and you can worry less.

-A product that is excellent is simply not good enough if it is lousy to protect our privacy.
+Just because a product is great is simply not good enough if it is lousy to protect our privacy.
 It seems that many people have already learned this lesson and reacted accordingly.
-Elon Musk's SpaceX rocket company banned employees from using Zoom.
-New York City school districts recently banned Zoom for online learning.
+Elon Musk's rocket company, SpaceX, prohibited employees from using Zoom.
+The New York City school district recently banned Zoom for online learning.